 Teachers have been guided to apply the adage ‘less is more’ if they find that there is insufficient time to get through everything.
 That means that rather than hurriedly trying to cover everything they focus on ensuring that what the children do is done well, with the maximum amount of learning being extracted from the topic under study.

 Our Learning themes

-Mindful of the points raised above about the importance of children enjoying rich, extended and extensive learning experiences, we have developed, over time, our own skills based learning themes.
-We combine together four curriculum subjects: art, design technology, geography and history in a captivating way around a focus.
+Mindful of the points raised above about the importance of children enjoying rich, extended, connected, dynamic and extensive learning experiences, we have developed, over time, our own skills based learning themes.
+We combine together four curriculum subjects: art, design and technology, geography and history in a captivating way around a focus.
 Some themes continue throughout the duration of a term; others last for half a term.
 As part of this work visits to places of interest are organised to intrigue and excite the children.
 We are fully committed to using the rich cultural capital that the city of London has to offer.